kings1ay3r/package-auditor/readme.md

 # kings1ay3r/package-auditor
 ## Package JSON Auditor

-This code inspects a `package.json` file gicen as argument and gives you a report on the packages used.
+This code inspects a `package.json` file given as argument and gives you a report on the packages used.
+The output is printed on the console and corresponding CSV is copied to the clipboard.
 ### Installation

 run `yarn install` or `npm install`.